danstans/monorepo-demo/README.md

 yarn run dev
 ```

-Because each app/project is its own monorepo, you can run `yarn run dev` from within its own repository.
+Alternatively, because each project/app is its own workspace you can run `yarn run dev` from within its own directory.

 ### Plopfile